R0X0RE0/gtk_test/README.md

 ## KNOWN BUGS :

-- Submit Button doesn't work properly (really the only reason it's on GitHub in the first place lol)
+- Submit Button still doesn't work but now I'm getting the actual text from the entry (woohoo yay)
 - Popover is broken